Oh God, not today. Please, not today.

 His intuition told him to check the baby’s heartbeat, but as he tried to move his hand from the baby’s back to its chest, he realized he couldn’t.
 His hands were completely frozen in place.
 He screamed and tried to shake the child from his hands, but it wouldn’t budge.

-He began to feel the bite of the cold creeping into his skin again.
+The bizarre warmth in his insides left him, and the cold began to bite and creep into his skin again.
 He wanted to run, but he had no idea where he would go, and he desperately needed to understand what this woman wanted from him.

-Then, she wrapped a warm, tender hand behind Tyler’s neck and kissed him.
+Then, she curled a warm, tender hand behind Tyler’s neck and kissed him.

 Tyler’s fear and anxiety began to melt away at the touch of her soft, red lips.
 Her tongue slid across his, and he let himself slip away into this moment he couldn’t fathom with this strange person he fathomed even less.

 He closed his eyes and sank deeper and deeper into his passion.
 His thoughts and senses began to abandon him completely.
 Her hands slid up his shirt and clawed their way down his chest.
-It tickled at first, until he felt her long red nails curl their way into his skin and begin to peel.
-He could feel a trail of blood following them.
+It tickled at first, until her long red nails hooked their way into his skin and began to peel.
+He felt a trail of blood following them.

-He wanted to tell her to stop, but no sound left his lips as he did.
-He wanted to take a step back, but his legs, just like his hands, were now completely stiff.
+He wanted to tell her to stop, but no sound left his lips.
+He wanted to step back, but his legs, just like his hands, were now completely stiff.
 She kissed his neck, and each touch of her lips felt like ice.
-The coldness spread throughout his body.
-Numbing him like novocaine and locking every joint and muscle in place.
-Yet, despite being fully aware of that, all he could think about was his pleasure and wanting to take just one more kiss from this strange woman in the snow.
+The coldness spread through his body, numbing him like novocaine and locking every joint and muscle in place.
+Yet, despite being fully aware of that, all he could think about was his pleasure and wanting to take just one more kiss from this gorgeous woman in the snow.

-Tyler collapsed onto his back, and the woman lay down next to him in the snow.
+Tyler collapsed onto his back, and the woman lay down next to him.
 The more she kissed him, the more the world around him seemed to disappear.
-Everything turned to black, and the cold became more and more agonizing.
+Everything faded to black, and the cold became even more agonizing.
 The air in his lungs seemed to freeze over, and he struggled to breathe.

-After a moment, somehow, he was warmer.
+Then, after a moment, he was warmer.
+Somehow.
 So warm.
 So at ease.
 Like a blanket was wrapping around him.
 There was no need to struggle.
 He didn’t have the energy for that anyway.
 He smiled as everything collapsed into darkness.

-As the world, silent now, spun and drifted away now, the woman laughed.
+As the world, silent now, spun and drifted away, the woman laughed.

 #

-The detective thanked the attendant for his time and bowed before leaving the station.
-The attendant bowed back, smiling as he reached into his pocket and ran his bony fingers over his new Seiko watch.
+The attendant bowed.
+“Ganbatte,” he said.
+The detective left with a smile, and the attendant smiled back as he reached into his pocket and ran a bony fingers over his new Seiko watch.

 The End